ros-hybrid-behaviour-planner/so_data/README.md

 In comparison to the approach by Balch and Hybinette, Ge and Cui guarantee with their approach, that the attractive gradient source is reached.
 The implementation of the attractive gradient is similar to
 Balch and Hybinette, the only difference is that Balch and Hybinette return normalized gradient values while Ge and Cui return absolute values.
 Therewith, to determine the closest attractive gradient the method based on Balch and Hybinette can be used.
 Ge and Cui enhanced the repulsive gradient calculation to ensure that the gradient source can be reached.
+The formulas in this paper were enhanced with setting the repulsive gradient to infinite when the agent is within its `goal_radius`.
+To ensure that the calculation of the repulsive vector works as aspected, the attractive gradient was not enhanced with being set to zero in its goal region.

 ```python
 def _calc_attractive_gradient_ge(gradient, pose)